-If an asylum seeker resides in a reception facility (LRI or collective) and is employed, he or she has an obligation to contribute with a percentage of his or her income to the reception facility and is excluded from any material reception conditions if his or her income is higher than the social welfare benefit amounts mentioned above and the working contract is sufficiently stable (see Reduction or Withdrawal of Reception Conditions).[4]
+If an asylum seeker resides in a reception facility (individual or collective) and is employed, they have an obligation to contribute with a percentage of their income to the reception facility and is excluded from any material reception conditions if their income is higher than the social welfare benefit amounts mentioned above and the working contract is sufficiently stable (see Reduction or Withdrawal of Reception Conditions).[4]

-Single male applicants for international protection who do not receive accommodation, often face difficulties obtaining their temporary residence permit (orange card).
-Most local administrations require a fixed residency in order to obtain a temporary residence permit.
+Single male applicants for international protection who do not receive accommodation, face difficulties obtaining their temporary residence permit (orange card).
+Most local administrations require a fixed residency to obtain a temporary residence permit.
 Applicants without accommodation often sleep rough, thereby they are unable to obtain a fixed residency.
-This in turn makes it impossible for them to apply for a temporary residence permit.
-This severely limits their access to the labour market in practice.
+This in turn makes it impossible for them to apply for a temporary residence permit, hindering their access to the labour market in practice.

 Self-employment